aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/geometry-and-hierarchy/transformation-node-matrix/_index.md

 Node cubeNode = scene.RootNode.CreateChildNode(mesh);
 ```

-Here, we generate a mesh using the polygon builder method and assign it to the node, establishing the geometry for our cube.
+Here we **create mesh box** using the built‑in `Box` primitive and attach it to a new child node called `cubeNode`.
+This node will be the target of our transformation.

-## Step 3: Set Custom Translation Matrix
+### Step 3: Set a Custom Translation Matrix (Apply Transformation Matrix)

 ```csharp
 // Set custom translation matrix